dataswift/open-source-developer-portal/app/resources/oauth-refresh-strategies.md

 section: resources
 type: article
 title:  OAuth refresh strategies
-description: "Manage OAuth access tokens for Dwolla's bank transfer API."
+description: "Manage OAuth account access tokens for Dwolla's bank transfer API."
 ---

-# OAuth refresh strategies
+# OAuth refresh strategies - Transfer

-Dwolla’s implementation of the <a href="https://tools.ietf.org/html/rfc6749" target="_blank">OAuth 2.0</a> standard uses short-lived access tokens and long-lived refresh tokens.
-When a user account grants authorization to your application, Dwolla will issue an access token which expires in 1 hour and a refresh token which expires in 60 days.
+Dwolla’s implementation of the <a href="https://tools.ietf.org/html/rfc6749" target="_blank">OAuth 2.0</a> standard uses short-lived access tokens and long-lived refresh tokens for account authorization.
+When a user account grants authorization to an application, Dwolla will issue an access token which expires in 1 hour and a refresh token which expires in 60 days.
 You’ll likely want to access a user account for longer than 1 hour, which means you’ll want to implement a way to refresh authorization.

 **Note**: A user account can represent your own account or an account that belongs to a user of your application.
 Follow these strategies even if you’re only using OAuth in order to access  your own account via the API.